-- (iii) Tariff including terms and conditions of service, rate schedules and initial rates the applicant proposes for customers in the new service area; and - (iv) Information confirming the proposed rates will be competitive with other service options that are available to customers in the new service area.
+- (i) Telephone number or other means by which customers will be able to contact the utility, particularly regarding an emergency. - (ii) Description of facilities and trained personnel that will provide emergency response. - (iii) Tariff including terms and conditions of service, rate schedules and initial rates the applicant proposes for customers in the new service area. - (iv) Information confirming the proposed rates will be competitive with other service options that are available to customers in the new service area.